fglmtt/admin/README.md

 ## Credits

-The lectures on Python (1-5) are based, with some modifications, on [Think Python](https://allendowney.github.io/ThinkPython/) written by [Allen Downey](https://www.allendowney.com/wp/) for [Green Tea Press](https://greenteapress.com/wp/think-python-3rd-edition/).
+The lectures on Python (1-5) are based, with some modifications, on [Think Python](https://allendowney.github.io/ThinkPython/) written by [Allen Downey](https://www.allendowney.com/wp/) and published by [O'Reilly Media](https://www.oreilly.com/library/view/think-python-3rd/9781098155421/).
+The book is also available under free license from [Green Tea Press](https://greenteapress.com/wp/think-python-3rd-edition/).